-Trade receivables are recognized initially at the fair value which is equal to the nominal amount when the contract does not contain significant financing.
+Trade receivables are recognized initially at the amount of consideration that is unconditional, unless they contain significant financing components when they are recognised at fair value.
 Subsequently, they are carried at amortized cost using the effective interest method, less loss allowance.
 The loss allowance is determined according to the accounting policy presented in Note 2.3 Material accounting policies, point (f) Impairment, (i) Financial assets.